 UV radiation and sunburn

-UVA and UVB radiation are both involved in sunburn, but skin reacts differently to each type of radiation:
+UVA and UVB radiation are both involved in sunburn, but skin reacts differently to each type of radiation by:

 - UVA – penetrates into the deeper skin layers and damages the site where new skin cells are generated.
 Too much UVA radiation leads to roughening, dryness, blotchiness, wrinkling and sagging of the skin.
 High doses of UVA radiation can also cause sunburn, damage to genes in skin cells and skin cancer.

-- UVB – is even more dangerous than UVA radiation and also causes skin damage and skin cancer.
+- UVB – is even more dangerous than UVA radiation, causing skin damage and skin cancer.
 It affects the surface skin layer.
 The skin responds by releasing chemicals that dilate blood vessels.
 This causes fluid leakage and inflammation – better known as sunburn.

 How UV affects your skin

-Tanning without burning can still cause skin damage, premature skin ageing and skin cancer.
-UV radiation can cause irreparable damage to the genes in the skin cells of the skin.
+It is important to remember that tanning without burning can still cause skin damage, premature skin ageing and skin cancer.
+UV radiation can cause irreparable damage to the genes in the skin’s cells..
 Each time you expose your skin to UV radiation from the sun or from a solarium, you increase your risk of developing skin cancer.

 Solariums are not safe

-It is a myth that using a solarium is a safe way to pre-tan and protect your skin from burning in the sun.
+It is a myth that using a solarium is a safe way to pre-tan and protects skin from burning in the sun.
 Solarium tans offer no protection against genetic damage to skin cells, which can occur without burning.
-Under the Trade Practices Act (2001), solarium operators are not allowed to advertise their services as safe.
+Recognising the dangers associated with solarium use, the Victorian government has announced that solariums will be banned from 31 December 2014.
+In the meantime, under the Trade Practices Act (2001), solarium operators are not allowed to advertise their services as safe.

 UV and vitamin D

-The sun's UV radiation is the major cause of skin cancer, but the best natural source of vitamin D. Vitamin D is a hormone that controls calcium levels in the blood.
+The sun's UV radiation is the major cause of skin cancer and the best natural source of vitamin D. Vitamin D is a hormone that controls calcium levels in the blood.
 It is needed for healthy bones and muscles, and for general health.

 SunSmart daily UV alert

-UV radiation levels vary depending on the location, the time of year, the time of day, cloud coverage and the environment.
-Sun protection is recommended whenever the UV index level reaches 3 and above.
+UV radiation levels vary depending on the location, time of year, time of day, cloud coverage and the environment.
+Sun protection is recommended whenever UV levels reach 3 and above.